Computer Science (with a Year in Industry) BSc (Hons) (with Foundation Year)

 Your first year of study will be a broad introduction to Computer Science with a focus on developing the theoretical knowledge, problem solving and practical skills that

-of computational thinking along with the study of computer systems, from digital logic and electronics through C programming, up to using a physics engine to create a computer game.
+of computational thinking along with the study of computer systems, from digital logic and electronics through Java and C programming, up to using a physics engine to create a computer game.

 You spend your third year on compulsory placement in industry.

 Your final year will focus on your dissertation in an area of your choice, along with